EBI-Metagenomics/miassembler/.github/CONTRIBUTING.md

 ### Pipeline tests

-Each `nf-core` pipeline should be set up with a minimal set of test-data.
+Each of the Microbiome Informatics pipelines should be set up with a minimal set of test-data.
 `GitHub Actions` then runs the pipeline on this data to ensure that it exits successfully.
 If there are any failures then the automated tests fail.
 These tests are run both with the latest available version of `Nextflow` and also the minimum required version that is stated in the pipeline code.